gary-lgy/nus-htd/README.md

 # Why did I write this
 1. To explore Golang's HTTP client
 2. To write a small CLI tool in Golang
-3. To save a few clicks when declaring my temperatures
+3. To save a few clicks when declaring my health status

 # Credits
 - [nus-htd-automation](https://github.com/jiachen247/nus-htd-automation) for reverse-engineering the authentication flow